linuskmr/linu.sk/content/blog/hash_collisions_in_your_freezer/index.md

 +++
-title = "Hash Collisions in Your Freezer" date = 2024-01-27
+title = "Hash Collisions in Your Freezer" date = 2024-01-27 description = "How non-unique pre-printed codes on freezer bags can lead to confusion"
 +++

 I recently came across the [Toppits freezer bags](https://www.toppits.de/en/freezer-bags-419.html) with their 4-digit "pre-printed freshness codes".